AI Summary of Peer-Reviewed Research

 Research area:LawConstitutional lawLegal doctrine

-What the researchers tested: The study examines doctrinal treatments of the concepts of “ancient” and “internal” constitution in Spanish constitutional doctrine.
-It traces how these ideas appear in the constitutional acts of 1812, 1837, 1845, the Royal Statute of 1834, and the Constitution of 1876.
+The paper examines doctrinal treatment of the concepts of the “ancient” and “internal” constitutions within Spanish constitutional theory.
+It traces how these ideas appeared in the constitutional acts of 1812, 1837, 1845, the Royal Statute of 1834, and the Constitution of 1876.

 Key points

-• Spain’s “historical constitution” is described as having both an “ancient” and an “internal” form.
+• Spain’s “historical constitution” includes both an “ancient” and an “internal” version.

-• Both forms are said to rest on a mythologized view of the past legal order.
+• Both versions were based on a mythologized view of Spain’s legal past.

 Disclosure